 But this was only the beginning.
-After a two-week programming language training programme the most interesting part of it began – Project Bootstrap (Commencement of work on the project), as they call it.
-Prior to that we had been asked what we wished to do that was ground-breaking.
+After a two-week programming language training programme the most interesting part of it began – « Project Bootstrap » (Commencement of work on the project), as they call it.
+Prior to that, we had been asked what we wished to do that would be ground-breaking.
 We had already thought this all through.
 Thus began the real work.
-We were given access to the best minds in the innovations “hub” to assist us in realising our projects into life; this was the most interesting and memorable project work that I have ever seen.
+We were given access to the best minds in the Innovation Hub to assist us in realizing our projects; this was the most interesting and memorable project work that I have ever seen.

 Bootstrap Summer was very exciting and a great challenge for people like me who hadn’t done C or C++ before...We were asked to do things that were easy if you know how but they weren’t easy if you were a complete beginner.
 We had to do it all on our own which was cool.

 My project was simple: design an app to enable several people to listen to the same track even if they’re thousands of miles apart.
 The name: Harmonii.
 I’ll carry on working on Harmonii when I get home – I’m going to treat myself to a week off because I came here as soon as term ended at Kent University…The end goal is to work on the APIs for Spotify or Deezer so you can select several tracks to listen to, pause at the same time, rewind or fast forward.
 I’ve mentioned Spotify and Deezer specifically because I think their interface is perfect: there are just tracks to press play on which is exactly what I wanted to do when I decided to launch this app.

 I know I’m not the first to have this idea, there’s something similar with plug.dj and Google Hangouts has done it with Youtube videos, but what I want to do is create a new experience for listening to music.
 Not sharing tracks or music videos but listening to them together (and maybe commenting on them, there could be a chat room, comments box etc.).
 It may be a silly idea but I like it and I want to make it happen.
 We hope to use it one day this winter to remind us of the July summer heat in 2015.